-- •Microbial contaminants: viruses and bacteria that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - •Inorganic contaminants: salts and metals, which can be naturallyoccurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - •Pesticides and herbicides: may come from a variety of sources, such as agriculture, urban storm water runoff, and residential uses. - •Radioactive contaminants: can be naturally occurring or be the result of oil and gas production and mining activities. - •Organic chemical contaminants: including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and also may come from gas stations, urban storm water runoff, and septic systems.
+- Inorganic contaminants: salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides: may come from a variety of sources, such as agriculture, urban storm water runoff, and residential uses. - Radioactive contaminants: can be naturally occurring or be the result of oil and gas production and mining activities. - Organic chemical contaminants: including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and also may come from gas stations, urban storm water runoff, and septic systems.